kmlawson/history-of-history-in-east-asia/seminars.md

 Secondary Sources:

 Raphals, Lisa *Sharing the Light: Representations of Women and Virtue in Early China* (1998) (P) (~70)  [Library ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb3108602)
+(Skip these three chapters if you are doing the Mulan special theme electives)
 Ch 1 Women as Agents of Virtue and Destruction
 Ch 2 Women as Prescient Counselors
 Ch 3 Demonic Beauties and Usurpatious Regents